letoram/senseye/README.md

 file and sampling a preview buffer for overview / seeking purposes.

-_msense_ (linux only) works by parsing /proc/[pid]/maps for a specific pid (so you will need permissions to access and map memory belonging to another process) and providing a preview window that lists the maps and their metadata, then any number of map- specific windows.
+_msense_ (linux only) works by parsing /proc/[pid]/maps for a specific pid and allows you to navigate allocated pages and browse / sample their data.

 Repository
 =====

-(files that might be of interest):
+_files that might be of interest)_

     senseye\
         senseye.lua      - main script
         shaders.lua      - GLSL1.2 based shaders for mapping/displacement
         keybindings.lua  - default keybindings
         wndshared.lua    - navigation, default key bindings and navigation histogram.lua    - basic per-frame statistics
         modelwnd.lua     - camera management, 3d mapping
     senses\
         code for the main sensors, primarily data acquisition (msense/fsense/psense.c) with some minor statistics and
-        translation done in rwstat.c and event-loop management in senseye.c
+        translation done in rwstat.c and event-loop management in senseye.c res\

-    res\ (mostly cherry-picked from the arcan codebase) shared resources, fonts, support scripts etc. mainly cherry picked from the arcan repository.
+        (mostly cherry-picked from the arcan codebase)
+        shared resources, fonts, support scripts etc. mainly cherry picked from the arcan repository.